Solving Imperfect Information Games Using Decomposition: Abstract

 \section{Abstract}

-In this work, we present two tools for decomposing an imperfect information game into subgames that can be solved separately, while retaining optimality guarantees on the full-game solution.
-Using decomposition allows us to make better use of information available at run-time, to overcome memory or disk limitations at run-time, and to make a time/space trade-off to overcome memory or disk limitations while solving a game.
-We present a method for solving a subgame which guarantees performance in the whole game, in contrast to existing methods which may have unbounded error.
-We also present a game solving algorithm, CFR-D, which can produce a Nash equilibrium for a game larger than available storage.
+Decomposition, \ie independently analyzing possible subgames, has proven to be an essential principle for effective decision-making in perfect information games.
+However, in imperfect information games, decomposition has proven to be problematic.
+To date, all proposed techniques for decomposition in imperfect information games have abandoned theoretical guarantees.
+This work presents the first technique for decomposing an imperfect information game into subgames that can be solved independently, while retaining optimality guarantees on the full-game solution.
+We can use this technique to construct theoretically justified algorithms that make better use of information available at run-time, overcome memory or disk limitations at run-time, or make a time/space trade-off to overcome memory or disk limitations while solving a game.
+In particular, we present an algorithm for subgame solving which guarantees performance in the whole game, in contrast to existing methods which may have unbounded error.
+In addition, we present an offline game solving algorithm, CFR-D, which can produce a Nash equilibrium for a game that is larger than available storage.